The Key Giveaway to a BAD powerlifting coach

 Which lift is the hardest for you to dial in technique on?
 Let me know in the comments.

-PS – Here’s 3 ways I can help you in your lifting:
+PS – Here’s 3 ways I can help you:

 OR